sixcious/webextensions-commands-ui/README.md

 # web-extensions-commands-ui
+**Important: This is still unfinished and still being developed.**

-This is a component that can be used by WebExtension authors to provide a UI for users to configure commands (keyboard shortcuts) by pressing the keys.
+This is a component that can be used by WebExtensions authors to provide a UI in their Options for users to configure commands (keyboard shortcuts).
 Firefox does not currently offer a built-in UI for configuring commands like Chrome does.
-Firefox currently expects users to type out the commands letter by letter, which is not ideal.
-This simulates the Chrome UI behavior by translating [KeyboardEvent.code](https://developer.mozilla.org/docs/Web/API/KeyboardEvent/code) input to [Web Extensions Commands](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/commands).
+It works by translating [KeyboardEvent.code](https://developer.mozilla.org/docs/Web/API/KeyboardEvent/code) input to [WebExtensions Commands](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/commands) strings.

 *Note: This was written in September 2018.
 Please look at the [MDN Commands API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/commands) for the most current information.*